koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 We will start by creating an _Artifact Signing Account_ on Azure.

 1. Go to [Artifact Signing Accounts](https://ms.portal.azure.com/#browse/Microsoft.CodeSigning%2Fcodesigningaccounts)
 2. Click "Create".
-Fill in the details, pick one of the following regions:
+3. Select a _Resource group_.
+If you do not yet have a Resource group, click "Create New" and think of a suitable name, e.g. related to your company.
+The resource group will be used by Azure to group resource together, but isn't really relevant here though it is necessary to fill in.
+4. Fill in an _Account name_, e.g. preferably something related to your company.
+5. Select a _Region_ closest to your primary location, and take extra care to note down which region you've selected, e.g.:
 	* East US (https://eus.codesigning.azure.net)
 	* West US (https://wus.codesigning.azure.net)
 	* West Central US (https://wcus.codesigning.azure.net)
 	* West US 2 (https://wus2.codesigning.azure.net)
 	* North Europe (https://neu.codesigning.azure.net)
 	* West Europe (https://weu.codesigning.azure.net)

-💡 _Note down the region, as we will be using this later in this guide._
+6. Select a _Pricing tier_ that suits your needs.
+For most cases, a _Basic (9.99 USD/month)_ tier (currently capped at 5000/signatures per month) probably makes sense.
+7. Click the _Review + create_ button.
+8. Azure will now run a final validation.
+If this succeeds, click the _Create_ button.

+This will return you to the Overview page, in which the new Artifact Signing Account will be deployed as a resource.
+When that is (automatically) completed, continue with the following step.

 #### 2.2.2.
 Granting administrative access

 Now that we have a _Artifact Signing Account_, we need to grant your account administrative access in order to access it:

-* Click on your Artifact Signing Account in [Artifact Signing Accounts](https://ms.portal.azure.com/#browse/Microsoft.CodeSigning%2Fcodesigningaccounts).
+* In [Artifact Signing Accounts](https://ms.portal.azure.com/#browse/Microsoft.CodeSigning%2Fcodesigningaccounts), Click on your Artifact Signing Account resource (which has the Account name you've entered earlier) to open and access the resource.
 * Go to "Access control (IAM)" (left menu).
 * Click "Add" and "Add role assignment" (top).
 * Search for "Artifact Signing Identity Verifier" (job function roles).
-Next.
-* Type in and select your current user account.
+Click it in the list so it highlights up, and click the Next button below.
+* Click _Select members_, select your account in the list that opens up, and click the _Select_ button.
 * Keep clicking "Review + assign" until done.

-Your account should now have administrative access to Artifact Signing.
+Your Azure account should now have the necessary administrative access rights to your Artifact Signing Account.
+You can optionally verify that by clicking the _View my access_ button: in the list that opens up the "Artifact Signing Identity Verifier" should be visible.

 #### 2.2.3.
 Create a code signing app